louizaaouaouche/Music-genre-classification-based-on-lyrics/README.md

+# Music genre classification based on lyrics
-# SD201 Data Mining and Machine Learning Project
+### SD201 Data Mining and Machine Learning Project
 > TEAM MEMBERS : Farah JABRI, Yassine BENBIHI, Louiza AOUAOUCHE & Tristan PERROT

 This project called "Music genre classification based on lyrics" has been realized only in an academic context by students of Télécom Paris.